Maritime Patrol and Reconnaissance Aircraft (MPRA) Program

 Program Manager, Maritime Patrol and Reconnaissance Aircraft (MPRA) Program

-Capt.
-Eric Gardner is the program manager for the Maritime Patrol & Reconnaissance Aircraft (MPRA) program office (PMA-290) at Naval Air Station Patuxent River, Maryland.
-He is responsible for total life-cycle management of the P-8A Poseidon, P-3C Orion, EP-3E Aries, Special Projects Aircraft, and International Programs to multiple foreign countries.
+Captain Erik Thomas is the program manager for the Maritime Patrol and Reconnaissance Aircraft (MPRA) program office (PMA-290) at Naval Air Station Patuxent River, Maryland.
+He is responsible for total life-cycle management of the P-8A Poseidon, P-3C Orion, EP-3E Aries, Special Projects Aircraft, and international programs to multiple foreign countries.

 Location